-Adultery in Virginia is the sexual intercourse between a spouse and an individual other than their wife/husband.
-If the spouse filing for a divorce accuses the other spouse of adultery, they must provide proof of disposition and opportunity to the court.
+Adultery in Virginia is the sexual intercourse between a partner and an individual other than their wife/husband.
+If the spouse filing for a dissolution of marriage accuses the other spouse of adultery, they must provide proof of disposition and opportunity to the court.
 Adulterous disposition can be shown through photo evidence of the guilty spouse kissing, hugging and the displaying of any other forms of public affection towards another individual.
 Opportunity is proved by showing time periods where the guilty spouse spent significant time alone with the illicit partner.
 For example, the spouse is seen entering the residence of their paramour late at night and is not seen leaving until the next morning.

 Actual Desertion is when the spouse physically leaves the marriage with the intent of ending the marriage.